HenrikSamuelsson/c-terms/README.md

 **block** A code sequence, possibly empty, enclosed by braces.

+**C** A procedural programming language, not without quirks but enables writing of effecient code.

 **char** Integer type intended to store characters, limited to hold one byte..

 **compound statement** Set of statements enclosed by braces.